iskendria-pub/iskendria/DATA.md

 We had to choose between JSON and Google Protocol Buffers.
 JSON is easier to debug, but it turns out that marshaling Golang variables into JSON is not deterministic as pointed out here: https://stackoverflow.com/questions/44755089/does-serialized-content-strictly-follow-the-order-in-definition-use-encoding-jso.
 Google Protocol Buffers is not deterministic too in theory, but in practice it is as long as no maps are applied in the GPB data definitions.
 This is explained here: https://havoc.io/post/deterministic-protobuf/.
 The choice for Google Protocol Buffers is based on these sources.

 Using UUIDs, we can arrange that every Sawtooth address holds exactly one value.
 Each item mentioned in requirement AX-5050 has its id calculated as follows.
 When the item is created, the client doing so should first create a UUID.
-Then this id is hashed and the hex representation of the hash is taken.
+Then this UUID is hashed using SHA-512 and the hex representation of the hash is taken.
 The digits a-f should be small caps.
-Then the last 62 digits are taken.
+Then the first 62 digits are taken.
 The final address becomes:

 <6-digid transaction family> + <2-digid type code> + <62-digid remainder>

 The exception to this scheme is the price list, which has a fixed address.
 This allows the blockchain to find its bootstrap information.

-Timestamps are stored as integer values, the number of seconds since Epoch.
+Timestamps are stored as integer values, the number of seconds since Unix Epoch.
 Timestamps are stored in 64-bit signed integers.

 Optional fields do not need to be handled with omittd fields or null fields.
 The empty string is good enough, because an empty string is not a meaningful value itself.